WoodHeart123/CS564/project-2/src/projects/2-page-cache/README.md

 ## Page replacement policies

 You will implement two page replacement policies: **LRU** and **LRU-2**.
 We talked about how to implement LRU in class.
 LRU-K is a generalization of LRU that replaces the page whose K-th most recent access is the least recent.
 The advantage of LRU-K over LRU is that LRU-K considers both the frequency *and* recency of a page reference, whereas LRU considers only the recency.
 If you are interested in reading more about LRU-K, you can check out the [paper](https://www.cs.cmu.edu/~natassa/courses/15-721/papers/p297-o_neil.pdf).
 You will implement LRU-2.
 Specifically, your page replacement policy will replace the page whose second-to-last access is furthest in the past.

+When choosing a page to replace, your replacement policies should only consider the order in which pages were unpinned.
+For example, if page 1 was unpinned before page 2, then page 1 should be considered less recently used than page 2, regardless of the order in which the pages were fetched.

 In the code repository, we provide class stubs for your page cache implementations.
 In addition, we provide an example page cache implementation, which uses a random page replacement policy, in `page_cache_random.cpp` and `page_cache_random.hpp`.
 You can use this as a guide for your own implementations.